-Table 2 - The key stages of involving and consulting on Supplementary Planning Documents:
+Table 4 - The key stages of involving and consulting on Supplementary Planning Documents

-Stage: What we will do: Awareness raising - Gather relevant background information and evidence and evidence - Engage in selective discussions and targeted consultation as gathering appropriate - Hold virtual exhibitions, digital consultations, publicising on social media and providing documents for inspection on the council website.
-Production of draft - Prepare a draft document based on evidence and views plan collected Formal Consultation - Publish the consultation document with supporting on draft plan information on the website - Contact those on the Local Plan contacts database by e-mail to inform of the draft publication and opportunity to comment - Give details of the consultation and how to comment in a news release and on the Council's website - Provide a minimum period of four weeks for comments to be made on the draft SPD document (although the norm will be for a six week consultation period) - Write to all those specifically requesting postal notification of publication of a specific SPD - Make all documents available for public inspection at Appletree Court, Lyndhurst and on the Council's website. - Publish a summary of the comments received on the website Adoption by NFDC - Revised plan submitted with summary of comments received and how comments have been addressed - Comments received reported to members (with summary of comments) - Publication of Consultation Statement, Cabinet / Full Council papers, and final document for adoption - Adoption Statement released alongside the adopted SPD
+• Give details of the consultation and how to comment in a news release and on the council's website • Provide a minimum period of four weeks for comments to be made on the draft SPD document (although the norm will be for a 6-week consultation period) • Write to all those specifically requesting postal notification of publication of a specific SPD • Make all documents available for public inspection at Appletree Court, Lyndhurst and on the council's website. • Publish a summary of the comments received on the website Adoption by NFDC • Revised plan submitted with summary of comments received and how comments have been addressed • Comments received reported to members (with summary of comments) • Publication of Consultation Statement, cabinet / full council papers, and final document for adoption • Adoption Statement released alongside the adopted SPD.

-7. Neighbourhood Plans and Neighbourhood Development Orders
+4 Neighbourhood Plans and Neighbourhood Development Orders